 Warranties.
 Provide all warranty documentation to the Representative at final acceptance.

 Optically Programmed Signal Heads.
-Bulletin 15 manufacturer and conforming to the following:
+From a manufacturer listed in Bulletin 15 and conforming to the following:

 Optical.
 Incorporate an optical system, using LED modules for the green, yellow, and red signal indications, that limits the visibility zone internally and optically, without the use of hoods or louvers.
 The projected signal may be visible or selectively veiled anywhere within 15 degrees of the optical axis.